ktnlvr/ktnlvr.dev/content/programming/dotfiles.md

 ## What are dotfiles?

 "Dotfiles" is a general name used to refer to configurations and system setting.
 It comes from the fact that most of them are hidden files prefixed with a dot, hence the name.
-This is a config
+Managing them is always ~~a pain~~ an adventure.

 ## What does it solve?